Why does my water...

 When hard water is heated, the minerals that cause hardness come out of the water and are deposited as scale.
 This can affect kettles, hot water services, dishwashers, pipes and fittings.
 Scale is harmless, but over time it builds up.

-The most common way to reduce the build up of scale is keeping hot water systems below 60 degrees Celsius.
+The most common way to reduce the build up of scale is keeping the temperature of your hot water system low – but above 60°C to meet Australia Standards

 More information is available in our Water Hardness Information Sheet.